ndemoor/chrome-newrelic/README.md

 ![Screenshot](https://raw.github.com/ndemoor/chrome-newrelic/master/doc/save.png)
 - The name will appear next to the server in the server list

+## Installation

+### From the webstore
+- Go to the [Chrome Web Store](https://chrome.google.com/webstore/detail/new-relic-server-annotati/jieglgplcbogcdhnckaiojeojfnmdpbn) entry for this extension
+- Click 'Add to chrome'
+- Approve privileges

+### From source
+- Clone or Fork the code to your hard drive
+- In Chrome go to `Window` > `Extensions`
+- Check `Developer mode` on
+- Click `Load unpacked extension`
+- Choose the folder where the code for this extension resides

+Happy tagging!

 ## Acknowledgements

 This extension wouldn't be possible without these well known libraries: